mwiater/gollamacli/README.md

-# gollamacli CLI
+# gollamacli

-gollamacli CLI is a powerful, terminal-based application designed for seamless interaction with large language models through the Ollama API.
+gollamacli is a powerful, terminal-based application designed for seamless interaction with large language models through the Ollama API.
 It offers a rich set of features to streamline your workflow, whether you're managing a single local model or a distributed network of language model hosts.

 ## Key Features

-*   **Multiple Host Management:** Connect to and switch between multiple Ollama and LM Studio hosts defined in a simple `config.json` file.
+- **Multiple Host Management:** Connect to and switch between multiple Ollama and LM Studio hosts defined in a simple `config.json` file.
-*   **Interactive Chat:** Engage in conversations with your chosen language model through a user-friendly terminal interface.
+- **Interactive Chat:** Engage in conversations with your chosen language model through a user-friendly terminal interface.
-*   **Multimodel Chat:** Chat with multiple models from different hosts simultaneously in a single interface.
+- **Multimodel Chat:** Chat with multiple models from different hosts simultaneously in a single interface.
-*   **Model Synchronization:** Keep your models consistent across all your hosts with a single command.
+- **Model Synchronization:** Keep your models consistent across all your hosts with a single command.
 The `sync` feature will automatically pull missing models and delete any models that are not defined in your configuration file.
-*   **Efficient Model Management:** Easily list, pull, delete, and unload models on your hosts.
+- **Efficient Model Management:** Easily list, pull, delete, and unload models on your hosts.
-*   **Debug Mode:** Gain insights into performance with detailed metrics for model loading, prompt evaluation, and response generation.
+- **Debug Mode:** Gain insights into performance with detailed metrics for model loading, prompt evaluation, and response generation.

 ## Installation